IanDCarroll/ScrumBucket/Product_Backlog.md

 - Meetup Talk: Personal Scrum - Scrumdog Millionaire
 - Meetup Talk: AnnoyingJS
 - Have a Meetup Talk accepted at a Conference
-- Blog post on Personal Retrospectives
 - Blog post on Vision Statements and Backlogs
 - Blog post on Being your own ScrumMaster: hint - work in public
 - Blog post on Being your own Product Owner: hint - don't always make faster horses
 - Blog post on setting up your first personal scrum
 - Blog post on Asynchronous Scrum
 - Blog post on converting a team to Agile using Agile
-- Blog post on Process Smells ("Agile doesn't work in our context")
-- Blog post on complaining vs constructive bottleneck discovery
-- Blog post on why post it notes are better than Jira
+- Blog post on Why Post-it notes are better than Jira
 - Blog post on Bringing unconnected things into software is the reason I have a job
 - Blog post on Improv and setting a safe space in Mob & Pair Programming
-- Lightening talk on DaXue and Consulting
+- Lightning talk on DaXue and Consulting
-- Lightening talk on ZhongYong and Consulting
+- Lightning talk on ZhongYong and Consulting
-- Lightening talk on the 5 Elements and Consulting
+- Lightning talk on the 5 Elements and Consulting
-- Lightening talk on the 4 Noble flowers and Consulting
+- Lightning talk on the 4 Noble flowers and Consulting
-- Lightening talk on Li Qi Xiang and the role of principles and process in software
+- Lightning talk on Li Qi Xiang and the role of principles and process in software
-- Lightening talk on Pair Programming and Improv Skills
+- Lightning talk on Pair Programming and Improv Skills
-- Video-record all talks
 - Create a blog or talk for every waza
 - New Uncle Bob replacement video series starring Amanda
-- Be interviewed by a podcast
+- Be interviewed by Code Newbie podcast

 __Teacher__
 - Take on an Apprentice
 - Read Mythical Man-month
-- Read the Dev Ops Handbook
 - Read The Trusted Advisor
 - Refresh Full-Stack meetup
 - Free Agile Workshops for current and potential clients w/ Andy
 - UnConference in LA (WazaConf) w/ Jason
-- Ask Claudia for recommendations on books about institutional change
 - Grab interesting books from the further reading at the back of Secrets of Consulting